Matty-El/trail-running-uk/README.md

 The key goals for developing the website are:

--   To provide users with an attractive interactive website that provides an introduction to trail running and it's benefits.
+-   To provide users with an attractive interactive website that gives an introduction to trail running and it's benefits.
 -   To enable users to find the best locations for trail running local to them.
 -   To enable users to find running clubs local to them.
 -   To show users the location of shops selling the best trail running gear in their vicinity.